-On July 5, 2021, the Financial Action Task Force (FATF) completed its second 12-month review of the implementation of its revised Standards on virtual assets and virtual asset service providers.
+On July 5, 2021, the Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
+More) completed its second 12-month review of the implementation of its revised Standards on virtual assets and The term "virtual asset" refers to any digital representatio...
+More service providers.
 This review looks at how jurisdictions and the private sector have implemented the revised Standards since the FATF’s first 12-month review.

 The FATF’s first 12-month review report found that, overall, both the public and private sectors had made progress in implementing the revised FATF Standards, however, substantial work remained for the revised FATF Standards to be effectively implemented globally.
 As such, this second 12-month review focuses on the continued implementation of the FATF Standards.

 While the second 12-month review reveals progress has been made in the implementation of the Revised FATF Standards, after two years many jurisdictions still do not have the basic regulatory framework for VASPs.
 The FATF covers more than 200 countries and jurisdictions, however, less than half (45%) of the 128 reporting jurisdictions reported that they have passed the necessary laws/regulations to permit or prohibit VASPs.

 The number of jurisdictions whose AML/CFT regime for VASPs is actually operational is even lower.
 Most jurisdictions and most VASPs are not complying with the In October 2018, the Financial Action Task Force (FATF), the...
 More with only 10 jurisdictions reporting that they have implemented and are enforcing Travel Rule requirements for VASPs.

 It is assumed that the majority of jurisdictions that did not provide a response to the FATF in this report have made even less progress in the implementation of the Revised FATF Standards.